Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Introduction

 \subsection{Main Contributions}

-While Taylor's law characterizes the magnitude of over-dispersion relative to the mean arrival level, it does not offer a model that describes the arrival dynamics and facilitates staffing decisions.
-Our first contribution addresses this gap through a novel doubly stochastic Poisson process (DSPP) model.
-In this model, the arrival intensity is modeled by a generalized Cox--Ingersoll--Ross (CIR) process \citep{CIR1985} with a dispersion scaling parameter, designed to capture the essence of Taylor's law.
-The model is parsimonious and serves as a natural extension of the Poisson process model, reducing to it when the generalized CIR process degenerates to a constant.
+While Taylor's law characterizes the magnitude of over-dispersion relative to the mean arrival level, it does not provide a model that describes the arrival dynamics and facilitates staffing decisions.
+Our first contribution fills this gap through a novel doubly stochastic Poisson process (DSPP) model.
+In this model, the arrival intensity is modeled by a generalized Cox--Ingersoll--Ross (CIR) process \citep{CIR1985} with a dispersion scaling parameter that reflects Taylor's law.
+The model also captures temporal correlation decay, which is common in practice.
+This dependence can contribute to over-dispersion and has been a main focus of arrival modeling in the literature \citep{ibrahim2016modeling}.
+Finally, our model is parsimonious and includes several prior models as special cases.

-Second, we establish a functional central limit theorem (FCLT) for this arrival model under heavy-traffic conditions.
-The FCLT reveals an unconventional scaling factor of $\lambda^{-(\alpha+1)/2}$, rather than traditional square-root scaling.
-The limiting process exhibits an additive structure, combining an integrated Ornstein--Uhlenbeck (OU) process (which inherits parameters from the generalized CIR intensity) with an independent Brownian motion.
-This decomposition isolates two sources of stochastic variability: intensity uncertainty (captured by the OU process) and conditional Poisson distribution (manifested through the Brownian motion).
-The parameter $\alpha$ determines their relative contributions, yielding three distinct over-dispersion scenarios: intensity-dominated, Poisson-dominated, and balanced.
-Furthermore, in light of the foundational role of FCLTs for arrival processes in heavy-traffic queueing analysis \citep{Whitt02}, this FCLT provides theoretical groundwork for extending classical queueing results to systems with over-dispersed arrivals.
+Second, we establish a functional central limit theorem (FCLT) for this arrival model in heavy traffic.
+The FCLT reveals an unconventional scaling of $\lambda^{-(\alpha+1)/2}$, rather than the usual square-root scaling.
+The limiting process has an additive form, combining an integrated Ornstein--Uhlenbeck (OU) process (which inherits parameters from the generalized CIR intensity) with an independent Brownian motion.
+This decomposition separates two sources of randomness: intensity uncertainty (captured by the OU process) and conditional Poisson distribution (captured by the Brownian motion).
+The parameter $\alpha$ determines their relative contributions, yielding three over-dispersion scenarios: intensity-dominated, Poisson-dominated, and balanced.
+Furthermore, since FCLTs for arrival processes are central to heavy-traffic queueing analysis \citep{Whitt02}, our result provides theoretical basis for extending classical queueing results to systems with over-dispersed arrivals.